Cherreads

 A blush spreads across his face.
 'She's so cool.
 Oh my gosh, hehahahaha!'

-In a few minutes, he finds the cafeteria, crowded with both genders.
+After a while, he finds the cafeteria crowded with both genders.

 Akiro and Shalius are infront of Kailus by seventeen beings, with thirteen infront of them—making it thirty in total.